pastukhov/whsniff/ReadMe.md

 ##### How to use (Remotely)

-* Connect CC2531 USB dongle to remote Linux PC or OpenWrt device, then start whsniff remotely with ssh from the desktop where you have Wireshark installed.
+* Connect CC2531 USB dongle, CC13XXPX, CC26XXPX or Launchpad to remote Linux PC or OpenWrt device, then start whsniff remotely with ssh from the desktop where you have Wireshark installed.
 * For Linux open a terminal session on the desktop and enter the following command:
 ```sh
 $ ssh root@192.168.1.202 "whsniff -c 18" | wireshark -k -i -